CS559/CS559-Framework-Old/README.md

 **WARNING:** This documentation is created using JSDoc, and I am not a JSDoc expert.
 You should also read the code directly.
 There may also be version skew between the documentation and the code.
 Trust the code.

+A version of the documentation is available on [GitHub Pages](https://cs559.github.io/CS559-Framework/).

 ## What you really want to know

 Most of the work that you will do (as a student) will be creating subclasses of `GrObject` to make new kinds of objects for the world.
 You should make sure you understand how `GrObject` works.
 You can see examples in `SimpleObjects` and `TestObjects`.
 Even more examples are provided with the assignments.